saffe/go-saffe-swift/README.md

 ---

-## Extra Data (Optional)

-The `extraData` parameter allows you to customize additional settings for `GoSaffeCapture`.
-This parameter is optional and can be used to configure interface colors and language.
+## The `extraData` parameter

+The `extraData` parameter is optional and allows for dynamic changes specific to the transaction, such as language and colors.
+It's a named parameter, so you only need to include it when you want to customize the component.
+If you don't want any customization, simply omit it.

+Primary and secondary colors should be informed in hexadecimal code.
+Possible values for the key "lang" at the moment are "en" so that the capture interface is presented in english, "pt" for the language to be portuguese, and "es" for spanish.

 ### ExtraData Structure